CTL CAN SOLVE EVEN THE MOST COMPLEX FAILURE PROBLEMS

 PREVENT FUTURE FAILURES

-When conducting failure analysis, CTL’s engineers initially perform an in-depth investigation into the circumstances surrounding the failure and obtains any relevant background information.
+When conducting failure analysis, CTL’s Forensic Engineering team initially performs an in-depth investigation into the circumstances surrounding the failure and obtains any relevant background information.
 This information is then used to identify the issues and expertise required.
 Metallurgical, materials, mechanical, geotechnical, roofing, and civil engineers along with chemists, architects, surveyors, technicians, and other specialists are available to assist with the investigation, depending upon the type of failure and materials involved.

 Our engineers will work directly with you to explain the failure analysis process, discuss the findings, identify the responsible parties, and make recommendations to prevent future failures.
 A comprehensive, written report is prepared to document and explain the investigation, findings, and opinions.